 If you choose the Calendar Plan Year option, your FSA plan year will be different from your contract's term, and you'll be charged the annual fee twice: once at the start of the Calendar Plan Year, and again when the plan renews in January.

 The company will lose the unpaid funds by the employee.
 This also works the other way.
-Employees who leave a company prior to spending their FSA funds will have 90 days to submit claims for any expenses incurred prior to leaving the company.
-After the 90 day period to submit claims any unused funds will be returned to the company.
+Employees who leave a company prior to spending their FSA funds will have 90days to submit claims for any expenses incurred prior to leaving the company.
+After the 90 day period to submit claims any unused funds will stay with the company.

 To start a new company FSA plan at the same time as your insurance, complete plan setup in Zenefits before the 15th of the month prior to your insurance plan's effective date, and choose that effective date as the FSA start date.